lindell/multi-gitter/README.md

                                (default "go")
   -G, --group strings         The name of a GitLab organization.
 All repositories in that group will be used.
       --include-subgroups     Include GitLab subgroups when using the --group flag.
-      --log-file string       The file where all logs should be printed to. "-" means stdout --log-format string     The formating of the logs.
-Available values: text, json, json-pretty (default "text") -L, --log-level string      The level of logging that should be made.
-Available values: trace, debug, info, error (default "info")
+      --log-file string       The file where all logs should be printed to. "-" means stdout.
+      --log-format string     The formating of the logs.
+Available values: text, json, json-pretty. (default "text") -L, --log-level string      The level of logging that should be made.
+Available values: trace, debug, info, error. (default "info")
   -O, --org strings           The name of a GitHub organization.
 All repositories in that organization will be used.
-  -o, --output string         The file that the output of the script should be outputted to. "-" means stdout (default "-") -p, --platform string       The platform that is used.
-Available values: github, gitlab, gitea (default "github") -P, --project strings       The name, including owner of a GitLab project in the format "ownerName/repoName" -R, --repo strings          The name, including owner of a GitHub repository in the format "ownerName/repoName" -T, --token string          The GitHub/GitLab personal access token.
+  -o, --output string         The file that the output of the script should be outputted to. "-" means stdout. (default "-") -p, --platform string       The platform that is used.
+Available values: github, gitlab, gitea. (default "github") -P, --project strings       The name, including owner of a GitLab project in the format "ownerName/repoName".
+  -R, --repo strings          The name, including owner of a GitHub repository in the format "ownerName/repoName".
+  -T, --token string          The GitHub/GitLab personal access token.
 Can also be set using the GITHUB_TOKEN/GITLAB_TOKEN environment variable.
   -U, --user strings          The name of a user.
 All repositories owned by that user will be used.
 ```